 We cover how to read a schematic in another tutorial.
 However, it is a very important part of building circuits, so it will be covered here in short.

 Schematics are universal pictograms that allow people all over the world to understand and build electronics.
 Every electronic component has a very unique schematic symbol.
 These symbols are then assembled into circuits using a variety of programs.
 You could also draw them out by hand.
 If you want to dive deeper in the world of electronics and circuit building, learning to read schematics is a very important step in doing so.

 Here we have a schematic for the above circuit.
-Power (5V) is represented by the arrow at the top.
+Power (assuming the switch is flipped to the 5V side) is represented by the arrow at the top.
 It then goes to the LED (the triangle and line with arrows emitting out of it).
 The LED is then connected to the resistor (the squiggly line).
 That is connected to the button (the latch-looking symbol).
 Last the button is connect to ground (the horizontal line at the bottom).